In contrast to Zempoala, all the Epazoyucan murals are contained in the adjacent convento.

 Almost every surface in the Epazoyucan convento—walls, vaults, niches, friezes and even the door frames—was covered with frescoes.
 Among the richest and most program of 16th century mural decoration to survive in Mexico, most of the frescoes have been restored by INAH, the government agency in charge of historic sites.The murals fall into two main groups, the cloister frescoes, and those in the former Sala de Profundis.

 Most of the narrative murals along both the upper and lower cloister walks have been erased save for their decorative bands and grotesque borders, which display complex patterns of ribbons, vines, fruit, flowers and birds as well as the ornamental lettered friezes favored by the Augustinians.

 The sole survivors are the four scenes of Christ’s Passion in the corner niches at the end of each walk.
-Originally monochromatic the murals were later accented with blues, reds and ochers.
+Originally monochromatic, the murals were much later crudely accented with blues, reds and ochers.

 A native artist skillfully transposed and enlarged these scenes from various European print sources—French, Flemish and Italian engravings—to the grander scale of the monastery walls, thereby enhancing their graphic power.

 The fresco is crowded with incident and anecdotal detail—note the little dog trotting by unconcerned in the foreground.

 Here much of later added color has been removed to better reveal the original lines, although there is no landscape as in the other scenes.
 One unusual indigenous detail is the large corn plant that Christ is holding.